An Anarchist Explains How Hackers Could Cause Global Chaos

 Correction Feb.
 26, 2018

-A audio and Web versions of this story said that Barrett Brown heard about Anonymous in 2003.
+Audio and Web versions of this story said that Barrett Brown heard about Anonymous in 2003.
 In fact, it was in 2006.
 In addition, the raid on Brown referenced in the story took place in his apartment, not his mother's home.
 And he posted the YouTube video after a previous raid at his mother's home.
+An earlier version also referred to Brown's project as Pursuant.
+His new project is Pursuance.